 Some other fun activities you might want to include:

-- Story-telling: After the reading, ask students to tell you about their favorite parts or characters, or make a pose or shape inspired by what they heard.
+- Story-telling: After reading the Nutcracker story, ask students to tell you about their favorite parts or characters, or make a pose or shape inspired by what they heard.
+(Two of my favorite versions of the story can be found here and here!)

 - Nutcracker Tea: Host a tea party before or after the dance class.
 Contract a local actor to come visit as a character from the ballet, or invite your older students to do so!
 Plan simple, Nutcracker related sweets along with lemonade and tea.